TomasTomecek/intro-to-docker/README.md

 Okay, let's take it step by step.

-First we need to download the image from remote registry (by default it's hub.docker.com):
+First we need to download the image from the registry:

 ```
 $ sudo docker pull fedora:25